SAP-samples/cap-service-integration-codejam/exercises/03-import-odata-api/README.md

 # Exercise 03 - Import an OData service definition

-At the end of this exercise, you'll be familiar with discovering SAP APIs, also known as service definitions.
+At the end of this exercise, you'll be familiar with discovering & exploring SAP APIs, also known as service definitions.
 These service definitions are required to use remote services in CAP (e.g. to call a remote service, build projections upon them, and so on).
-You'll have imported the service definition into your CAP project and have seen what that brings.
+Also by the end of this exercise you'll have imported the service definition into your CAP project and have seen what that brings.

 ## Stop the execution of the basic service